enasequence/read_docs/cli_01.md

 - `-test`: use Webin test service instead of the production service.
 Please note that the Webin upload area is shared between test and production services, and that test submission files will not be archived.
+- `-ascp`: use Aspera Cli instead of FTP file transfer, if available.
+Aspera Cli should be installed and path to executable "ascp" should be in PATH variable.
+- `-version`: prints the version number of the program and exists.
 - `-help`: detailed information about the different options.

 ## Output directory structure